MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/java.md

 ## Create the client application

-The final step is to update the **./app/src/main/java/kiotaposts/App.java** file that was generated as part of the console application, replacing its contents with the code below.
+The final step is to update the **./app/src/main/java/kiotaposts/App.java** file that was generated as part of the console application, replacing its contents with the following code.

 :::code language="java" source="~/code-snippets/get-started/quickstart/java/app/src/main/java/kiotaposts/App.java" id="ProgramSnippet":::